gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Tower.md

 ## Portrait and Icon

-The Icon associated with your Upgrade and the Portrait for your Tower when this is its strongest upgrade are defaulted to being .png files named `UpradeClass`-Portrait and `UpradeClass`-Icon where `UpradeClass` is the name of your class that extends `ModUpgrade`.
+The Icon associated with your Upgrade and the Portrait for your Tower when this is its strongest upgrade are defaulted to being .png files named `UpgradeClass`-Portrait and `UpgradeClass`-Icon where `UpgradeClass` is the name of your class that extends `ModUpgrade`.

 If you want to change this, then you can override the `Portrait` / `Icon` properties.